thengalsayali/thengalsayali/README.md

 ## About Me:

-Hello!
-I'm Sayali Thengal.
-I'm in love with tech and design.
-I love working on things that matter.
-I'm an enthusiastic about learning new things and finding new ways to solve problems.
+👋 Hey there!
+I'm Sayali Thengal, a tech enthusiast passionate about coding, design, and problem-solving.
+I'm all about diving into coding adventures, bringing ideas to life, and finding those oh-so-satisfying solutions to problems big and small.

 ## 📋 Current Goals
 - [ ] Learn React.